Sonja K. Foss

-Sonja K. Foss is a rhetorical scholar and educator in the discipline of communication.
+Sonja K. Foss (born January 26, 1950) is a rhetorical scholar and educator in the discipline of communication.
 Her research and teaching interests are in contemporary rhetorical theory and criticism, feminist perspectives on communication, the incorporation of marginalized voices into rhetorical theory and practice, and visual rhetoric.

 History and background

 Sonja Foss and her twin sister, Karen A. Foss, also a rhetorical scholar and educator in communication, were born in Portland, Oregon, on January 26, 1950, and grew up in Eugene, Oregon.
 Foss earned a B.A. in Romance Languages (French and Spanish) from the University of Oregon in 1972, an M.A. in speech (Rhetoric and Public Address) from the University of Oregon in 1973, and a Ph.D. in Communication Studies from Northwestern University in 1976.
 She taught at Virginia Tech (1977–1978); Norfolk State University (1978–1980); the University of Denver (1980–1986); the University of Oregon (1986–1989); St. Louis University (1989–1990); Ohio State University (1990–1996); and the University of Colorado Denver (1997–present), where she served as chair of the Department of Communication from 1997 to 2003.